karol11/argentum/README.md

 * Java Script
 * Dart etc.

-There are third group of languages, that use semi-automatic approach usualy based on ref-counting.
+There is a third group of languages, that use semi-automatic approach usualy based on ref-counting.
 Programmer don't have to think too much on memory management, but their main downside is: memory leaks are possible and in fact without strict discipline they are inevidable.
 These languages are:

 * Swift
 * Rust